GluuFederation/docs-gg-prod/docs/source/plugin/gluu-oauth-pep.md

 ### Create Client

-Create a client using [Create client consumer section](../admin-gui/#create-client).
-You can use OXD register-site API to create client.
+Create a client using the [Create client consumer section](../admin-gui/#create-client).
+Use the oxd `register-site` API to create a client.

 ### Create Consumer

-You need to associate a client credential to an existing Consumer object.
-To create a Consumer use [Consumer section](../admin-gui/#consumers).
+A client credential needs to be associated with an existing Consumer object.
+To create a Consumer, use the [Consumer section](../admin-gui/#consumers).

-Create consumer using Kong Admin API.
+Create a consumer using the Kong Admin API:

 ```
 $ curl -X POST \